Award honors the memory of longtime race volunteer Les Kinion

 By trade, Les Kinion was a Baltimore fire fighter with Engine Company 43.
 By passion, he was first a runner and then a running club officer and race director.
 In 1970, Les co-founded the Baltimore Road Runners Club, one of the earliest chapters of the Road Runners Club of America.
 In 1973 he helped launch the first Maryland Marathon.
-After retiring in 1986, Les moved to Bishopville, MD and worked on hundreds of races on the Maryland-Delaware Coast.
-He became involved with the Cherry Blossom Run over 20 years ago, and was active until he passed away in July 2014 at the age of 78.
+After retiring in 1986, Les moved to Bishopville, MD, and worked on hundreds of races on the Maryland-Delaware Coast.
+He became involved with the Cherry Blossom Run in the early 1990s, and was active until he passed away in July 2014 at the age of 78.

 About the Credit Union Cherry Blossom Ten Mile